dl-proj/InvoiceRename/README.md

 ## Overview

 This project is to extract the invoice number from the pdf file on AWS s3 bucket using AWS Textract and move the file into the renamed file with the extracted invoice number on the new s3 bucket.
+This project is used as a Lambda function.

 ## Structure